RytisGL/MRP-API/README.md

 ### Update Job Status by ID
 **Endpoint:** `PATCH /jobs/{id}`

-Updates the status of a job by its ID.
+Updates the status of a job by its ID, status change to complete removes existing job blockers, any status change produces job record.

 - **URL:** `http://localhost:8080/jobs/{id}`
 - **Method:** `PATCH`